wwwannes/speetifi/README.md

 * Display 10 random songs recommended for the logged in user
 * Display 10 random playlists
 * Play an audio preview when available
+* Search for songs on Spotify
+* Display songs based on genre

 ## Todo
-* Add functionality to search for songs on Spotify
-* Add functionality to display songs based on genre
 * General bug fixing
-* ...

 ## Built width
 - [ReactJS](https://reactjs.org/)